vicramon/vim-tutorial/chapters/text-objects.md

 `i` means in, and the action will be applied only to the text

-This is how you actually use text objects:
+You can use text objects with the following pattern:

 `<action><specifier><text object>`